5 Surefire Methods To Eliminate Your Internet Addiction

 This last one is a bit controversial and that’s ok.
 I don’t expect everyone to do it.
 In the past couple of years, many people in various self-improvement niches have been calling for and pushing for a concept known as the “dopamine detox” or “dopamine fast”.
 This is a mode and state of being where you limit or completely eliminate sources that stimulate an unnatural dopamine response.

-Of course, this is a lot of things that involve the Internet in some way such as social media, gaming, or mindless Internet browsing.
-The real purpose of this is to get you motivated and get you hooked on things that don’t involve unnecessary stimulation.
+The real purpose of this is to get you motivated and get you hooked on things that don’t involve this stimulation.
 This is how people in the past lived and how they were motivated to do things in the real world.
-People today might find it unnecessary (or even torturous) and just will not do it.

 I’ve written a deep dive into the dopamine detox, check it out if that interests you.